Counselling: frequently asked questions (FAQs)

-SCU counselling services are located in the health clinics at Gold Coast and Lismore and on-campus at Coffs Harbour, The Hotel School Sydney and The Hotel School Melbourne.
+SCU counselling services are located on campus at Gold Coast, Lismore and Coffs Harbour, The Hotel School Sydney and The Hotel School Melbourne.
 It’s free!

 The SCU counselling service is completely free for students and is open for bookable appointments between 9am and 5pm on weekdays.

 You can go the clinic and speak to the reception staff in person or you can give them a call.

 What number do I call to book an appointment?

 Gold Coast or Lismore (02) 6626 9300.
 Coffs Harbour (02) 6659 3263.
 Hotel School Sydney (02) 8249 3227 and Hotel School Melbourne (03) 9601 3400.

 From the moment you call it’s really private, actually it’s TOTALLY confidential.

 They also offer phone appointments and skype sessions — you just have to call the reception and book in a time and a counsellor will give you a call.